ucdavis-bioinformatics-training/2021-December-Metagenomics-and-Metatranscriptomics/data_analysis/02-metagenomics.md

 For samples that are suppected to have very high levels of host material, it is worth considering adding a step in the library prep stage to remove host material.
 I am not going to talk about it because a couple of our lunch sponsors will talk in detail about it.
 Even with host depletion at the library prep stage, it is important to remove leftover host reads bioinformatically.

 [A publication](https://pubmed.ncbi.nlm.nih.gov/32558637/) has done a very thorough study using different software/approaches to detect/remove human reads in microbial datasets.
-What they have found are summarized in following figures (extracted from the publication).
+If we are to pick one method, Bowtie2 performs the best overall to remove human reads from the microbial datasets.
+So, we have chosen to use bowtie2 to remove the host DNA from our dataset.

 <p align = "center">
 <img src="metagenome_figures/rmhost.gif" alt="micribial" width="85%"/>